RPK2103/18CS305J-ARTIFICIAL-INTELLIGENCE-LAB/README.md

 - Formulate a problem and build intelligent agents
 - Apply appropriate searching techniques to solve a real-world problem
 - Analyze the problem and infer new knowledge using suitable knowledge representation schemes
-- Develop planning and apply learning algorithms on real-world problems
+- Develop planning and apply learning algorithms on real-world problems <br>
 ![Example screenshot](Syllabus/experiment list.png)